16 sales coaching tips for high-performing teams

 8. Collect and use sales data in your coaching efforts

-A single manager might have five reps with 20 opportunities each.
-That manager has to monitor 100 deals at any one time — each with varying sizes, close dates, customer preferences, and more — on top of other daily tasks.
 Tracking all this manually can waste precious hours on extra deal inspection meetings and cobbling together disparate data sources into spreadsheets.
 Plus, the resulting information is unlikely to be up-to-date.
 Therefore, the sales team might miss key signals that a deal is coming apart.

 9. Individualize training and goals for each team member

+Adjust coaching to each person to avoid creating frustrated, resentful, or checked-out reps.
 Not every rep learns the same way.
 Some sellers require more hands-on coaching, while others prefer to work autonomously with the support of some timely hits and guidance.
 Certain team members thrive on constructive criticism, but others require a gentler approach to feedback.

 Tailor training methods and goals for each team member.
 Schedule one-on-one meetings with each rep and encourage them to discuss how they learn best.
 Then, structure each individual’s coaching plans and goals based on their work style, personality, and preferred cadence of feedback delivery.

-10. Create a consistent and structured process
+11. Create a consistent and structured process

 Always prioritize documentation to ensure coaching efforts (and, really, every element of the sales process) are scalable, consistent, and fixable.
 Great documentation helps managers and sellers learn on the job.
 And it empowers sellers to quickly find answers to their most pressing questions.
 Team members are always on the same page and can learn from best practices grounded in proven success.

-11. Focus on your team's wellbeing
+12. Focus on your team's well-being

 To make sure sellers get the most out of their coaching efforts, focus on reps’ well-being.
 Encourage reps to focus on their nutrition, sleep, and exercise, and persuade them to take a break when needed.
+Sellers must be mentally, emotionally, and physically healthy to perform effectively at work.
+If they’re sleep-deprived or overstimulated, they’re at risk for burnout that leads to turnover.

 Remember: healthy sellers are happy sellers, and happy sellers are engaged, productive, and successful.
 Create a work environment that stresses the importance of a balanced lifestyle instead of incentivizing unhealthy, compulsive work habits, and reap the benefits of a workforce that can learn and grow in their jobs.

-12. Reverse-engineer your best reps’ success
+13. Reverse-engineer your best reps’ success

-Help every rep sell like your best rep by identifying and measuring the successful strategies of top performers.
 By identifying what works, you can guide the rest of your team to adopt these proven practices.
 Implement data-driven workflows designed to replicate these successful actions across the team for stronger, more predictable outcomes.

-13. Implement real-time coaching with AI tools
+14. Implement real-time coaching with AI tools

-14. Help your team showcase their expertise
+15. Help your team showcase their expertise

 Encourage your team to look beyond their day-to-day sales skills and dive deeper into their professional development.
 Support them in attending — or better yet, presenting in — webinars, workshops, and conferences.

-15. Create a feedback-rich environment
+16. Create a feedback-rich environment

 Make feedback a regular part of your team's routine.
 Whether it's a quick commendation for a job well done or a sit-down to discuss a recent challenge, keeping the lines of communication open is crucial.
-Ensure your feedback is specific and actionable so your reps know exactly what they can celebrate and what they need to work on.

 How does coaching develop a sales team?